alicehillier/life-for-lydia/README.md

 The following features would be an excellent means of creating a fuller experience for the user:

-1. More chapters.
+1. More chapters: By creating additional layers of the story, the probability of the user returning to the app is increased and the level of engagement they have with the story strengthens.

-2. Long-term consequences of your decisions.
+2. Long-term consequences of your decisions: Giving the user influence over the outcome of the story is a great way to maintain or improve user engagement, and they are drawn back to the app for a new and varied experience.

-3. The option to save your progress.
+3. The option to save your progress: As more chapters are added to the story, a save option would be very beneficial, especially if decisions made by the user have a long-term impact.
+Having to start anew each time the app is visited could have little value for a frequent user, who would likely want the story's ending to be a result of all of their past decisions.

 [Back to top](https://github.com/alicehillier/life-for-lydia/#life-for-lydia)